 TIP: I would skip the tasting and just grab a glass of wine.
 Sit out on the lawn chairs and soak in that view for as long as possible!

 Stop 4: De Ponte Cellars

 De Ponte is another winery with a great view!
 They have a patio out back that overlooks the valley.
-From what I recall the wine was good but after hours of tastings, it all begins to “blend” together (ha, get it?).
+From what I recall, the wine was good but after a few hours of tastings, it all begins to “blend” together (ha, get it?).

 Until next time, Portland!

 Like I’ve said before, Portland is one of my favorite cities in the USA and a city I will probably go back to time and time again.
 If you have the chance to visit Portland in the summer, I would recommend spending a few days hiking the outskirts or making a day trip to the coast.

 In the Pacific coast area?
 I think you would love these guides:

 - Grey’s Anatomy Tour of Seattle

 - Fun things to do in San Francsico

 Like wine tasting?
 I think you would love these guides: